Dustpan Bench Brush

 Woodworking Gifts For Dad

 Choosing a woodworking gift is always a bit risky.
 Our recommendation?
-Before buying any gift head out their workshop and take a look around:
+Before buying any gift, head out to their workshop and take a look around:

-Armed with a bit of information, the following tools are generally safe for any woodworker.
+Armed with some information, the following tools are generally safe for any woodworker.
 But we’ll point out tools a professional may not need.

 #1.
 Unique Tape Measure

-- Writing pad on side of tape measure
+- Writing pad on side of the tape measure

-- Fractions that take guesswork out of understanding the “little lines”
+- Fractions that take the guesswork out of understanding the “little lines.”

 #2.
 Woodworking Apron For Dad